 “Sustainability”=environment will support human life AND human aspirations indefinitely if an activity occurs?

 Imagine all 7 billion of our current global population, let alone a projected 14 billion all simultaneously attempting to forgo industry & infrastructure and live off the land … this is clearly just not workable for very long, and the environmental impact of trying would likely be far more devastating than anything we do now!
-There are already far too many of us to feed & find cooking and heating fuel for, and far too little useful land and forest to obtain it from in a renewable way as it is – we depend too heavily on our high-tech infrastructure and intensive fossil fuel burning farming & production methods and transportation networks just to sustain our current population, and we need more resources all the time as the population grows.
+There are already far too many of us to feed & find cooking and heating fuel for, and far too little useful land and forest to obtain these things from in a renewable way as it is – we depend too heavily on the efficiencies of our high-tech infrastructure and intensive fossil fuel burning farming & production methods and transportation networks just to sustain our current population, and we will need to use more resources, not less, as the population grows.

 Conversely, it seems pretty clear that population pressure (as well as all the awful social fallout we know accompanies high population levels with low levels of economic development) would be made far worse by any attempt to seriously reduce consumption levels.

-In other words, we have to somehow reconcile three seemingly contradictory imperatives: any useful definition for “sustainability” invokes not only the need to protect and manage the natural environments that support us but also the need to maintain high levels of economic activity, because this, in turn, is required to support long-term human needs and aspirations as well
+In other words, we have to somehow reconcile three seemingly contradictory imperatives: any useful definition for “sustainability” invokes not only the need to protect and manage the natural environments that support us but also the need to maintain high levels of economic activity, because this, in turn, is required to support the third agenda of meeting long-term human needs and aspirations as well

 Is there really a sustainable “sweet spot” in the middle?
 Well, it depends …